Nuclear, Plasma and Radiological Engineering

 Post-Graduate Success

 Students in the NPRE curriculum develop an ability to identify, formulate, and solve engineering problems by applying principles of engineering, science, and mathematics.
-About sixty percent of our NPRE graduates continue their education in graduate school, and about thirty-three percent take positions in industry.
+About fifty percent of our NPRE graduates continue their education in graduate school, and about forty-five percent take positions in industry.

 employed or continuing education*